klayza/Siphon/README.md

 # Siphon
- Browse media given a directory url
+ Browse media on android using a url as a source, providing a simple scrolling interface

 # Features
 - Save and access url paths